johentsch/ms3/docs/manual.rst

 1. Import the library.

-    To parse a single score, we will use the class :py:class:`~ms3.score.Score`.
+    To parse a single score, we will use the class :py:class:`~.score.Score`.
 We could import the whole library:

     .. code-block:: python